-Emma is a registered psychotherapist (CRPO), a registered Canadian art therapist (CATA), a contemplative creative psychotherapist (CCCS) with over 20 years of meditation practice, and 10 years as a contemplative creative instructor.
-She has been in practice for five years, first as a mental health therapist and provided brief therapy for youth, adults, and couples at the Centre Francophone du Grand Toronto.
-Since January 2021, she is in private practice (part-time) and offer services in both English and French at the Mindful Maelstrom Clinic in downtown Toronto.
+Emma is a registered psychotherapist (CRPO), a registered Canadian art therapist (CATA), a contemplative creative therapist (CCCS) with over 20 years of meditation practice, and ten years as a contemplative creative instructor.
+She has been in practice since 2017 as a mental health therapist and provided brief therapy for youth, adults, and couples at the Centre Francophone du Grand Toronto.
+Since January 2021, she has been in private practice (part-time) and offers services in both English and French at the Mindful Maelstrom Clinic in downtown Toronto.

-Emma received a Bachelor of Fine Arts (BFA) from Aix-en-Provence University in France, and she holds a Master Level Diploma’s in Art Therapy (DTATI) from the Toronto Art Therapy Institute (TATI).
-She completed training and certifications in contemplative psychotherapy, and compassion-based resilience training (CBRT) with the Nalanda Institute; applied mindfulness meditation at the University of Toronto School of Continuing Studies; and trained in Compassion-Focused Therapy (CFT), Acceptance and Commitment Therapy (ACT), and Dialectical Behavioural Therapy (DBT).
+Emma received a Bachelor of Fine Arts (BFA) from Aix-en-Provence University in France, and she holds a Master Level Diploma in Art Therapy (DTATI) from the Toronto Art Therapy Institute (TATI).
+She completed training and certifications in contemplative psychotherapy and compassion-based resilience training (CBRT) with the Nalanda Institute; applied mindfulness meditation at the University of Toronto School of Continuing Studies; and trained in Compassion-Focused Therapy (CFT), Acceptance and Commitment Therapy (ACT), and Dialectical Behavioural Therapy (DBT).

-CONTEMPLATIVE ARTS EXPERIENCES
+MEDITATION & CONTEMPLATIVE ARTS